Health, safety and wellbeing

 Our approach1

-Woodside’s activities present process safety, personal safety and health and wellbeing risks.
+Woodside’s activities present process safety, personal safety and health and wellbeing risks that must be managed.

-Our strategic frame provides focus areas for our efforts to achieve our vision for Health, Safety and Environment, so that we protect what matters most – our people, environment and communities.
+Our strategy provides focus areas for our efforts to achieve our vision for Health, Safety and Environment (HSE), so that we protect what matters most – our people, environment and communities.
 Our current approach groups these into four key areas:

 approach-groups